top of page

 Perhaps the severe problem of debt further supports the degree fallacy and the same result problem.

-Also, take loans from credible sources, not from loan sharks or random people whom you don't necessarily trust.
-It's far better taking a loan from your bank, while making sure you can also afford the interest, added to it.
+Also, take loans from credible sources, not from loan sharks, or random people whom you don't necessarily trust.
+It's far better to take a loan from your bank, while making sure you can also afford the interest added to it.
 Don't just choose whatever loan because you need the money; try making sure you'll be able to return all that you've taken and the required to pay in addition.

 3. Don't put your valuables in your pocket/s because they could be stolen by pickpockets.
 I myself never liked wallets because I find them counter intuitive.
-I usually just put all I need in a far bigger container, in the very rare times I exit my apartment and my city in general.
 As long as you carry your pack or any other, bigger container, it's far more difficult to have it stolen than it is to steal something small like wallets, ID cards, phones and so on.

 And to put it all in a wallet is like putting all of your eggs in one, easy-to--take basket.
 The risk here being not only the ability to steal it but also your potential lack of awareness when the stealing occurs.
 No one wants their credit card in a stranger's hand.